How to stop co-sleeping: a step by step guide

 In order to stop co-sleeping with your baby or toddler, you want to make sure everything is lined up to give them the best chance at settling and sleeping well in their own bed.
 This includes setting up a positive sleep environment and making sure nap times are appropriate for their age.
 For older babies or toddlers, it also means teaching them to self-settle so that they are then able to resettle themselves when they wake overnight.

-Our Ultimate Sleep and Nutrition Program helps to take out all the guesswork out of nap times and offers several gentle self-settling methods to choose from, including a dedicated Co-Sleeping Method for babies over 6 months.
+Our Little Ones App helps to take out all the guesswork out of nap times and offers several gentle self-settling methods to choose from, including a dedicated Co-Sleeping Method for babies over 6 months.
 It also provides access to the Little Ones Village where our Certified Sleep Consultants can support you throughout this transition.